Disability Staff Network

 Time to Change seeks to end mental health stigma and discrimination.
 City has signed the Time to Change pledge marking a commitment to supporting students and staff with mental health issues.
 The Time to Change campaign, run by charities Mind and Rethink, aims to increase understanding of the subject, to reduce stigma and ensure that anyone with a mental health issue feels comfortable seeking support.

-City is a Disability Two Ticks Symbol employer and we are committed to good practice with regards to the recruitment, employment, retention and career development of people with a disability.
+City is committed to the Disability Confident Scheme and we are committed to good practice with regards to the recruitment, employment, retention and career development of people with a disability.

 The Disability Discrimination Act places specific responsibilities on employers relating to the recruitment and appointment process.
 The Act aims to ensure that a disabled person, who could be the best person for the job, is considered fairly.
 The Act seeks to ensure that a disability should not bar a person from employment unless it would genuinely prevent them from doing the job and there is nothing the employer can reasonably do to overcome difficulties resulting from the candidate’s disability.